7 Hawaiian Thanksgiving Recipes to Make This Year

-Say aloha to a fresh island-inspired Thanksgiving menu.
-Dishes featuring plenty of pineapple and coconut bring a taste of the tropics to your holiday table.
-Dig into our recipes for purple potato soup and pineapple-glazed ham—they'll have your whole family saying "E ʻai kakou!" (let's eat!) in no time.
+Say aloha to a fresh island-inspired Hawaiian-themed Thanksgiving menu.
+These dishes feature plenty of pineapple and coconut that bring a taste of the tropics to your holiday.
+We've got a spicy salsa recipe for your appetizer, plus new takes on the usual stuffing and glazed ham (yes, ham!).
+Plus, we'll share our favorite Hawaiian Thanksgiving side dishes—including a few twists on old favorites.
+Dig into our recipes for purple potato soup and pineapple-glazed ham—they'll have your whole family saying "E ʻai kakou!"
+(Let's eat!) in no time.

 Appetizer: Sweet and Spicy Meatballs with Mango Salsa

-Greet Thanksgiving dinner guests at the door with a platter of meatballs topped with an island-inspired mango and pepper salsa.
-A trio of tasty meats (bacon, beef, and pork) join forces to guarantee the bite-size apps are moist and flavorful.
+Greet Thanksgiving dinner guests at the door with a platter of meatballs topped with an island-inspired mango and sweet pepper salsa.
+A trio of tasty meats (bacon, beef, and pork) joins forces to guarantee the bite-size apps are a juicy and flavorful start to your dinner.
+They'll quickly become one of your Hawaiian Thanksgiving traditions.

 - Toss together the salsa up to 24 hours in advance and chill in the refrigerator until it's time to party.